AGM

 In short, no.

-Most private owners are simply unaware of the significant voting power they hold.
+Most non timeshare owners are simply unaware of the significant voting power they hold.

 Back to all updates